-13. Jesus is taken down from the cross The centurion, who was standing in front of him, had seen how he had died, and he said, 'In truth this man was the Son of God.'
-We call the crucifixion of Jesus the passion, and so it is, for us as well as for him.
+The centurion, who was standing in front of him, had seen how he had died, and he said, 'In truth this man was the Son of God.'

 Each time we stretch out our arms in love to one another, every time we open our hearts, we find the shadow of the cross, but also a glimpse of the open tomb.
 Jesus' final words from the cross, 'Into your hands I commend my spirit,' remind us that every relationship will, at some point, contain a good-bye.

 Yet we who know the rest of the story, we who have glimpsed the other side of Good Friday, know that Jesus' last words from the cross are not the final words.
 There are more words to come, crucial words that Christ will yet add to our vocabulary, our story, our community.

 For now, we wait.
 Together.